mwong33/armada-cli/README.md

 A command line program designed to simulate the outcome of dice in Fantasy Flight Games' Star Wars Armada.

 # Objective
-I wrote this program as a quick project to put into practice what I learned from CSCI 455 at USC.
+I wrote this program as a quick project to put into practice basic OOP Principles.
 I applied the following principles into my program:

 1. Inheritance
 2. Usage of Arrays, HashMaps, TreeMaps